texastribune/undrinkable/app/templates/raw/riograndecity.md

-RIO GRANDE CITY — As water kiosks go, Jose Garcia prefers the Watermill Express on the northern edge of town.
+RIO GRANDE CITY — As water kiosks go, Jos&#233; Garcia prefers the Watermill Express on the northern edge of town.

 He makes multiple trips each week to the brightly colored filling station with several five-gallon tanks in tow.